 Las Chafiras: this was billed as “luxury” accommodation when it first started to be developed, but it is in fact standard housing in various complexes behind the main Las Chafiras shopping areas.
 It has incredibly easy access to the motorway, to public transport, and the airport.
 Lots of shopping on the doorstep, and prices are affordable.
 There are continuous promises from the local authorities to “prettify” the area but further works seem haphazard, and during 2020 the roads around the area will increasingly be affected by works on a whole new junction for access to San Miguel and the coast.

 Las Galletas: A couple of years ago I wrote “at first consideration, it’s not inspiring, sandwiched as it is between the Costa del Silencio and El Fraile, a town recognized to have several considerable immigrant communities, not all of which are legal.
-And yet Las Galletas is lovely, a typical south Tenerife Spanish town with pedestrianized streets with many and varied shops, cafés, bars, post office, banks, sports centre, schools, etc.” This is all still largely true, and it still has good transport links, a lively area on the front for local fiestas, carnivals, concerts, etc., many frontline cafés overlooking the harbour, and a super little beach, but it has an increasing problem.
+And yet Las Galletas is a typical south Tenerife Spanish town with pedestrianized streets with many and varied shops, cafés, bars, post office, banks, sports centre, schools, etc.” This is all still largely true, and it still has good transport links, a lively area on the front for local fiestas, carnivals, concerts, etc., many frontline cafés overlooking the harbour, and a super little beach, but it has an increasing problem.
 Locals themselves say that over the past two to three years it has become conjoined with Silencio and El Fraile, and that as a result it has gone downhill as the immigrant population has risen, and crime figures have gone up accordingly.
 It seems to me that over this period, too, it has started to look a little neglected, and the vibrant air that it certainly had has become somewhat jaded.